markpasc/twitterout/README.markdown

-# tumblrout #
+# twitterout #

-`tumblrout` is a command line tool for exporting a Tumblr blog to local files.
+`twitterout` is a command line tool for exporting a Twitter to local files.

 ## Installation ##